 I heard the carols again, and wondered

-Having the lesson in the life of the prophet from Nazareth, is that enough for us who believe and follow to initiate the beginning of an end to oppression and deception and aggression and manipulation and cruelty and abuse and greed and domination and hunger and isolation and suffering?
+Having the lesson in the life of the prophet from Nazareth, is this enough for us who believe and follow to initiate the beginning of an end to oppression and deception and aggression and manipulation and cruelty and abuse and greed and domination and hunger and isolation and suffering?
 Is the lesson itself enough to inspire reconciliation and peaceful coexistence?
 Or do we need another agent, a divine cosmic intervention to make this change in the deficiency of human nature?

 Before at some times in these seasons that have come and gone for me over the past 80 years I have felt that the lesson was sufficient, that if we prevailed and persisted and acknowledged our weaknesses yet continued in faith that this was the answer to the difficulties that disrupt relationship across the earth; that if we maintained the attitude displayed in the life of Jesus it would bring about the profound change—evil would be overcome by good, persons would be persuaded to follow the truth of what is right and good that resides in the wisdom of the human conscience, and appealing to some higher intervention was an equivocation of our responsibility, a failure to embrace our calling to live out with courage the message of Jesus.